 All of the style and layout elements of the WP-Members forms are driven by CSS.
-There are a number of included stylesheets, or you can create your own stylesheet to determine the look and feel of the forms to better integrate with your theme.
+There are several options for customizing the look and feel of the forms and other elements in the plugin.

 You should NOT edit the form code directly in the plugin.